dashyanngkachru/dashyanngkachru.github.io/README.md

 # Investigating Thyroid Function

-# NOTE: To see the HTML output (R Markdown Code + Output from plots) of this project click on https://dashyanngkachru.github.io/dashyanngkachru.github.io_ThyroidProject/
+# NOTE: Kindly click on https://dashyanngkachru.github.io/dashyanngkachru.github.io_ThyroidProject/ to see the HTML output (R Markdown Code + Output from plots) of this project

 ## Dataset variables: